Customized configuration for a wide range of applications

 All analyzers of the GC 4000 and the GC 5000 series can use either a Flame Ionization Detector (FID) or a Photo Ionization Detector (PID).

 The Flame Ionization Detector (FID) is well known for its versatility and provides a linear signal over a wide measuring range.
 This robust type of detector has proven to be extremely reliable over decades of practical use.
-Operation of the FID requires additional supply of hydrogen and combustion air.
+Operation of the FID requires supply of hydrogen and combustion air.

 The Photo Ionization Detector (PID) allows for sensitive detection of aromatic hydrocarbons and other organic compounds characterized by their low ionization potential.
 As this type of detector does not provide a linear output signal, calibration of the PID requires additional time and effort compared to a FID.